You’ve carved away time in your day to write a blog post. An hour passes and all you have to show is a few jumbled sentences.

 2. List Post Template

 Another common post type is the list post, also known as a listicle.
-The intention of this post is to share a roundup of inspiration that’s easily digestible for the reader.
+The intention of this post is to share a curated roundup of inspiration that’s easily digestible for the reader.
 Rather than doing their own research on the topic, readers can find all the examples conveniently in one place.

 List Post Examples